 Command: ad Position Potentiometer Deadband Value

-Type: System Control Command
+Туре: System Control Command

 Syntax: adn

 Range: n = 0 to 20000 microsteps

 Initial Value: 50 microsteps

-Description: Sets the deadband (in microsteps) on the potentiometer value which must be

-exceeded before a command is issued to cause the motor to move.
-See
+Description: Sets the deadband (in microsteps) on the potentiometer value which must be exceeded before a command is issued to cause the motor to move.
+See Appendix F.

-Appendix F.
+Example: /1ad25R <cr></cr>

-Example: /1ad25R<CR> "/" Is the start character.
+"/" "1" "ad25" Is the start character.
 Lets Accuriss know that a command string will follow.
-"1" Is the device address, (this is preset at the factory). "ad25" Sets the dead band value to 25 microsteps "R" Instructs Accuries to run the command(s) that are in the communication buffer. "<CR>" Tells Accuriss that the command string is complete and causes the command to
+Is the device address, (this is preset at the factory).
+Sets the dead band value to 25 microsteps

+"R" Instructs Accuriss to run the command(s) that are in the communication buffer.

-Command: aC Position Correction Mode Deadband Value Type: System Control Command Syntax: aCn Range: n = 0 to 65000 quadrature encoder counts Initial Value: 50 quadrature encoder counts Description: Sets the allowable position correction mode deadband for the coarse positioning motion.
+Command: aC Position Correction Mode Deadband Value

+- Type:System Control Command - Syntax: aCn - Range: n = 0 to 65000 quadrature encoder counts - Initial Value: 50 quadrature encoder counts - Description: Sets the allowable position correction mode deadband for the coarse positioning motion.
 When in position correction mode, this is the position error the motor is allowed to be off (in quadrature encoder counts) before the motor will try to correct itself.
 The "aC" value is monitored continuously while the motor is in motion and is used to determine if the motor has been stalled.
-See Appendix E. Encoder Quadrature Count= (encoder counts/rev) \ 4 For example, a stepping motor is hooked up to a 400-line encoder.
-Therefore, aC= $400 \times 4 = 1420$ quadrature encoder counts Note: The microstep resolution must be set to the divide by 256 value "j256" in order for correct operation of the feedback mode.
-Example: /1aC100R<CR> "/" Is the start character.
-Lets Accuriss know that a command string will follow.
-"1" Is the device address, (this is preset at the factory). "aC100" Sets the position correction deadband value to 100 quadrature encoder counts "R" Instructs Accurise to run the command(s) that are in the communication buffer. "<CR>" Tells Accuriss that the command string is complete and causes the command to
+See Appendix E.

+Encoder Quadrature Count= (encoder counts/rev) 4

+For example, a stepping motor is hooked up to a 400-line encoder.

+Therefore, $aC = 400 \times 4 = 1570$ quadrature encoder counts